Having Neck Pain?

 Repeat several times, until your neck and shoulders feel fully relaxed and rested.
-Not only will this give your neck a relaxing stretch, it will get your shoulders back into their natural position.
+Not only will this give your neck a relaxing stretch, but it will also get your shoulders back into their natural position.

 Rotation can be performed in more than one way.

-The most common way is beginning with proper posture, and turn your head slowly and easily from one side to the other.
+The most common way is beginning with proper posture and turn your head slowly and easily from one side to the other.
 Begin looking forward and then turn your head slowly to the left.
-Hold your head in this position for 5-10 seconds and slowly bring your head back to center.
+Hold your head in this position for 5-10 seconds and slowly bring your head back to the center.

 Repeat on the other side.

 All of these exercises are designed to relax and strengthen various groups of muscles in your neck, shoulders, and back, reducing the likelihood of stiffness and strain.

 It is important to note that simple awareness of your posture can help a great deal when it comes to reducing the pain and stiffness in your neck, shoulders, and back.